paezha/genuary2023/2022-01-10_Generative-music/README.md

 col_palette <- mex.brewer(col_palette_name)
 ```

-Generate random numbers for coloring the leaves:
+Use the notes of the Canon to color the leaves:

 ``` r
 # Create random variable to add colors